- Oops!Something went wrong.Please try again later.

-CINCINNATI, Sept.
-19, 2013 /PRNewswire/ -- The Kroger Co.'s (KR) Board of Directors today raised the quarterly dividend by 10 percent, to 16.5 cents per share, to be paid on December 1, 2013 to shareholders of record as of the close of business on November 15, 2013.
+CINCINNATI, June 23, 2022 /PRNewswire/ -- The Kroger Co's (NYSE: KR) Board of Directors approved a dividend increase from $0.84 to $1.04 per year.
+The next quarterly dividend of 26 cents per share will be paid on September 1, 2022, to shareholders of record as of close of business on August 15, 2022.

-Kroger has delivered double-digit compound growth in its dividend since it was reinstated in 2006.
-The company continues to expect an increasing dividend over time.
+Kroger's quarterly dividend has grown at a 14% compounded annual growth rate since it was reinstated in 2006.
+This marks the 16th consecutive year of dividend increases.
+The company continues to expect, subject to board approval, an increasing dividend over time.